Product Support & Resources

 Large Console and Tower Models

-Compact Room Air Purifiers
+Small Room Air Purifiers

 Smaller desktop or personal air purifiers often perform best when elevated on a sturdy table, nightstand, or desk.
 Raising the unit closer to your breathing zone can improve air circulation in smaller spaces like bedrooms, offices, or dorm rooms.